dsestero/java/README.markdown

 The module install the OpenJDK package from the repositories and set up the alternative system for the java command.

 If hiera defines a value for the parameter `java::java_default_version` the alternative system link for the command java is set to manual mode according to specified version.
 Otherwise it is left as it is.

+In case java 8 installation is required on Ubuntu 12.04 or Ubuntu 14.04 the repository `ppa:openjdk-r/ppa` is added.

 ###Setup Requirements